Paleochora

 A visit in late September 2008 found the eastern half of the east beach occupied by about 20 people and 100% nudist.
 There was less folk in the non-nudist western half of the beach.

-There is now a taverna at the west end of the beach in addition to the one near the car park.
-This is the contributor's favourite European beach and the one his wife first experienced the joys of going 'au naturel' some years ago.
+This is the contributor's favourite European beach and the one where his wife first experienced the joys of going 'au naturel' some years ago.

 Apparently the beach is mentioned in the Tourist Office brochure on Paleochora as being nudist.